cocos-creator/docs-3d-deprecated/en/editor/animation/animation-editor.md

 *Delete the currently selected keyframe* | Delete/Cmd + Backspace |-
 *Play/Pause Animation* | Alt + P |-
 *Stop animation* | Alt + S | Current time will become 0
-*Add key frame* | I | After selecting the attribute track, the key frame will be added at the position of the time control line, if it is not selected, it will be ignored
+*Add key frame* | I | After selecting the property track, the key frame will be added at the position of the time control line, if it is not selected, it will be ignored
-*Skip to the previous key frame* | Ctrl/Cmd + Shift + Left (←) | Move to the nearest key frame to the left of the time control line (select the attribute track or select the node)
+*Skip to the previous key frame* | Ctrl/Cmd + Shift + Left (←) | Move to the nearest key frame to the left of the time control line (select the property track or select the node)
-*Skip to the next key frame* | Ctrl/Cmd + Shift + Right (→) | Move to the nearest key frame on the right of the time control line (selected on the attribute track or selected node)
+*Skip to the next key frame* | Ctrl/Cmd + Shift + Right (→) | Move to the nearest key frame on the right of the time control line (selected on the property track or selected node)
-*Select multiple keyframes* | Ctrl | Hold down Ctrl and click on keyframes to select multiple keyframes *Select all keyframes of the track* | Ctrl/Cmd + A | Select all keyframes of the selected attribute track *Copy to generate key frame* | Alt | After selecting the key frame, press Alt and hold and drag the selected key frame to copy the corresponding key frame to the new moving position
+*Select multiple keyframes* | Ctrl | Hold down Ctrl and click on keyframes to select multiple keyframes *Select all keyframes of the track* | Ctrl/Cmd + A | Select all keyframes of the selected property track *Copy to generate key frame* | Alt | After selecting the key frame, press Alt and hold and drag the selected key frame to copy the corresponding key frame to the new moving position
 *Copy selected key frame* | Ctrl/Cmd + C |-
 *Paste the key frame of the last copy* | Ctrl/Cmd + V |-